Non-stationary time series attribution for heatwaves over Europe: Data and Indices

 \subsection{Data}

-We used the daily maximum 2 meter temperature (T2max) of the ERA5 reanalysis \citep{Hersbach2000} in Europe.
+We used the daily maximum 2-meter temperature (T2max) of the ERA5 reanalysis \citep{Hersbach2020} in Europe.
 ERA5 provides a spatially and temporally consistent description of the atmospheric state since 1940 based on data assimilation.
-We focus our study on daily time series during the northern hemispheric summer seasons June to August (JJA).
+We focus our study on daily time series during the northern hemisphere summer seasons June to August (JJA).

-Historic simulations are taken from the CMIP6 and DAMIP v1.0 projects \citep{Gillett2016}.
-The scenarios we use are historical-natural (HIST-NAT) without anthropogenic forcing, historical scenario (HIST) and SPP2-4.5 with anthropogenic forcing.
-The respective circulation model, the variable, and the number of members available in the ensemble are given in Table \ref{tab:cmip6}.
-As for the ERA5 dataset, we focus on JJA-months.
+The climate simulations are taken from the CMIP6 and DAMIP v1.0 projects \citep{Gillett2016}.
+The scenarios we use are historical-natural (HIST-NAT) without anthropogenic forcing, the historical scenario (HIST) and SSP2-4.5 with anthropogenic forcing.
+The respective circulation model, the variable, and the number of members available in each ensemble are given in Table~\ref{tab:cmip6}.
+As for the ERA5 dataset, we focus on JJA months.
 The study area consists of only land points.
-A grid cell is considered a land point when at least $50\%$ of the cell is occupied by land.
-We used the AR6 regions shown in Fig.~\ref{fig:landmask} of northern, central and southern Europe \citep{regions}.
+A grid cell is considered a land point when at least $50~\%$ of the cell is occupied by land.
+We used the IPCC AR6 regions shown in Fig.~\ref{fig:landmask} of northern, central, and southern Europe \citep{regions}.
 The regions in North Africa are excluded from the analysis due to their different climates with extremely dry desert areas.